No5 Barristers' Chambers - Excellence is at the heart of everything we do.

 • 2011 The University of Sheffield, Philosophy BA (Hons)

 “A first-rate advocate.
-Chloë is one of a handful under 10 years call who can appear against Silks and hold her own.
+Chloë is one of a handful under ten years’ call who can appear against silks and hold her own.
 Her manner is very disarming.”

-“She has a reputation for being a workaholic which has seen her go on to become a successful and prominent junior barrister; a position which she thoroughly deserves.”
+“She has a reputation for being a workaholic, which has seen her go on to become a successful and prominent junior barrister- a position she thoroughly deserves.”

-“Her work is creditworthy of an advocate of 20 years’ call.
+“Her work is worthy of an advocate of 20 years’ call.
 She is very impressive on her feet.”

 View Privacy Notice